-Founded in 1714 – four years before New Orleans – the city of Natchitoches, Louisiana is the oldest permanent settlement located within the area covered by the 1803 Louisiana Purchase.
+Founded in 1714 – four years before New Orleans – the city of Natchitoches, Louisiana is the oldest permanent European settlement located within the area covered by the 1803 Louisiana Purchase.
 The settlement was named after a local Native American tribe that is part of the Caddo Confederacy.
 As for how to pronounce Natchitoches, though locals now say “Nakadish,” in the 19th century people said “Nakitosh” and often spelled it that way.

 Principal place of an excellent and delightful province

 In 1713, Louis Juchereau de Saint-Denis, a French-Canadian soldier and explorer, was commissioned by the governor of Louisiana (then part of New France) to open a trading route to New Spain (Mexico).
 The following year Saint-Denis founded the trading post of Fort Saint Jean Baptiste de Natchitoches on an island in the Red River.
 French settlers initially established themselves on the east bank of the river.
 In 1735, St. Denis moved the fort to the west bank.
 Other settlers followed.

 From the beginning, relations between the residents of Natchitoches and those of nearby Texas (then part of New Spain) were close.
 Trade with Indian tribes, particularly the Caddos, dominated the local economy.
 Natchitoches supplied the rest of Louisiana with horses and cattle, most of which had been stolen from Spanish ranches by Comanches or other Indians.